Cover photo by Bertie Brink.

 Habitat

-This species frequents swift, rocky streams and rivers in both open or forested/wooded habitats.
-It is most common in fynbos and grassland.
-Often found alongside the more common Dancing Jewel (Platycypha caligata), but generally prefers more open habitats.
+The Boulder Jewel frequents swift, rocky streams and rivers in both open and wooded habitats.
+It is most common in fynbos and grassland in cooler, mid-altitude areas.
+Often found alongside the more common Dancing Jewel (Platycypha caligata), but the Boulder Jewel generally prefers more open habitats.
 The Boulder Jewel is the only Platycypha species in the Western Cape.

 Behaviour